Inside The Mütter Museum Of Philadelphia, Where Some Of History’s Strangest Medical Oddities Are On Display

 Mütter Museum of PhiladelphiaStaff complained to HR regularly about disputes with Quinn during her tenure.

-Another donor, Rachel Lance, who donated an unusually large noncancerous tumor that she'd had surgically removed, also reached out to the museum to ask about her donation.
+Another donor, Rachel Lance, who gave the museum an unusually large noncancerous tumor that she'd had surgically removed, also reached out to the Mütter to ask about her donation.
 Recounting the phone call she had with Quinn, she said:

-Both the International Council of Museums and the American Alliance Museums have guidelines saying that human remains have to respect the wishes of the people and communities where the remains came from.
+Both the International Council of Museums and the American Alliance of Museums have guidelines saying that human remains have to respect the wishes of the people they came from.

 The controversy continued up until April 2025.
-After just two and a half years in the position, Quinn stepped down and the College of Physicians announced that science historians Erin McLeary and Sara Ray would be taking over Quinn's former role.
-This followed another change with the College earlier in the year, when thoracic surgeon Dr. Larry Kaiser took over as CEO.
+After less than three years in the position, Quinn stepped down, and the College of Physicians announced that science historians Erin McLeary and Sara Ray would be taking over her former role.

 Speaking to WHYY after the leadership shakeup in 2025, one current employee said that the staff were thrilled about Quinn's departure: "We are now in a position where we have the right people in place to move forward with that information in a way that is responsible, and is true to the nature of the museum and the collection, and is not going to be a kind of destructive process."

-Certainly, museums must change with the times, but if Quinn's tenure as director is anything to go by, both the museum's staff and patrons agree that the institution, although macabre, is of important historical and scientific value.
+Certainly, museums must change with the times, but if Quinn's tenure as director is anything to go by, both the Mütter Museum's staff and patrons agree that the institution, although macabre, is of important historical and scientific value.
 Hopefully, current and future directors keep this in mind.

-After seeing some of the oddities of the Mütter Museum, check out these haunting photos of insane asylum patients from the 19th century and then learn about PT Barnum's most famous sideshow oddities.
+After seeing some of the oddities of the Mütter Museum, check out these haunting photos of insane asylum patients from the 19th century.
+Then, learn about P. T. Barnum's most famous sideshow oddities.

 author